Alex-5551/Agric-Trust/README.md

 # AgriConnect: A data driven solution to enable young farmers access loan

-This project focuses on helping young agripreneurs in Nigeria obtain access to afforable finance by building an app that banks, investors, or grant bodies could trust to fund young farmers.
+This project focuses on helping young agripreneurs in Nigeria obtain access to affordable finance by building an app that banks, investors, or grant bodies could trust to fund young farmers.